 Creative Folkestone Properties – Live and Work In Folkestone

 Creative Folkestone (CF) is the charity that runs a large number of the properties in the Creative Quarter of Folkestone.
 The renovation and refurbishment of these properties has been possible thanks to the Roger De Haan Charitable Trust (RDHCT).
 The Trust has funded the renovations and then leases them to the CF for a peppercorn rent.
 Creatives have benefited from living and working in buildings in the Creative Quarter which now hosts over 250 tenants.
+The Sunday Times states that Folkestone is one of the best places to live in Britain in 2023.

 properties in folkestone